Cognac is often thought of as a heavy spirit, not for everyone, masculine, and probably expensive. This drink will change your mind about that!

 Brandy is a staple in classic cocktails, and has played an important role in the story of the cocktail for nearly as long as cocktails have been around.
 This recipe calls for Cognac, a regional style of brandy made from grapes, and must be produced in the Cognac region of France.

 It’s lighter than many other brown spirits, although styles vary massively depending on their age and the grapes used.
-It is effortlessly mixable, and beyond this recipe, try mixing your favourite rum and whisky cocktails with Cognac instead!
+It is effortlessly mixable, and beyond this recipe, try mixing your favourite rum and Whisk(e)y cocktails with Cognac instead!

 The other ingredient you may not have mixed with much is Sherry.
 The delicious Spanish fortified wine that has also been used in cocktail recipes since its first hayday!
-Fino and Manzanilla Sherries make excellent replacements for dry vermouth in cocktails like the Dry Martini.
+Fino and Manzanilla Sherries make excellent replacements for Dry Vermouth in cocktails like the Dry Martini.

 The Amontillado style Sherry used here is also dry on the finish, but much more earthy and nutty and full bodied.
 It has a delicious woody note that’s reminiscent of a walk through the mulch of an old forest.